 If you have any questions or concerns, please contact our events coordinator, Kayla Wendt at email@example.com.

-Carla D. Jones - Carla D. Jones is a Templeton Fellow in FPRI’s Africa Program and an Associate Professor in the Management, Marketing & IS department of the College of Business at Sam Houston State University.
+Carla D. Jones - Carla D. Jones was a 2022 Templeton Fellow in FPRI’s Africa Program and an Associate Professor in the Management, Marketing & IS department of the College of Business at Sam Houston State University.

 Fred Olayele - Dr. Fred Olayele’s diverse career spans academia, government, finance, and international development.
 A distinguished economist and public policy expert, his research interests and practice areas cover trade policy, innovation, FDI, urban policy, political economy, and inclusive development.